 |Preparing for Placement Tests||Scheduling Placement Tests||Test Score Grid|

-In certain instances, such as to test large groups of students in high schools, we may use the ASSET placement test instead.
-The ASSET is a paper-pencil assessment that is timed, and it does not permit use of a calculator on the numerical skills portion of the test.
-However, a calculator is permitted on the elementary algebra portion of the test, and it will be provided at the appropriate time during the test.
+In certain instances, Athens Technical College may utilize the ASSET placement test in lieu of the COMPASS exam.
+The ASSET is a paper-pencil assessment that is timed, and does not permit use of a calculator on the numerical skills portion of the test.
+However, a calculator is permitted on the elementary algebra portion of the test, and will be provided at the appropriate time during the test.
+The ASSET test is a fully accessible exam and may be used in large group administrations or to assist students with disabilities.

-The results of the placement test indicate whether or not an applicant is ready to enter credit classes or if they instead need to strengthen their basic skills in writing, reading, or math through learning support classes before they attempt credit classes.
-Any applicant who submits official transcripts with evidence of prior English and math courses at the college level may not be required to take the placement test.
-Learning support classes taken at another institution are not transferrable to Athens Technical College.
+Any applicant who submits official transcripts with evidence of prior English and Math courses at the college level may not be required to take the placement exam.
+Learning support classes taken at another institution may not be transferrable to Athens Technical College.